SAFE-ICU/ShoQPred/README.md

 ## Deployment
 ### Docker
-Readily available installation, user can pull the docker image from docker hub, here are the instruction to use it
+Readily available installation, user can pull the docker image from docker hub, here are the instruction to use it.

+Create DockerHub Account and login on docker command line using ```docker login```.
+Pull and run app.

 ```bash
 docker pull raptor4/shoqpred1:latest
 docker run --name shoqpred-app -p 5000:5000 raptor4/shoqpred1:latest